-The Urbana-Champaign Senate has approved a proposal from the College of Engineering and the Graduate College to establish a graduate concentration in Cancer Nanotechnology to be offered through the Department of Bioengineering.
+The Urbana-Champaign Senate has approved a proposal from the College of Engineering and the Graduate College to establish a graduate concentration in Cancer Nanotechnology, to be offered through the Department of Bioengineering.

-This graduate concentration will require completion of three courses for a total of at least 12-credit hours in topics integral to Cancer Nanotechnology.
+This graduate concentration will require completion of three courses for a total of at least 12 credit hours in topics integral to Cancer Nanotechnology.
 Courses will be chosen from existing University of Illinois at Urbana-Champaign graduate courses in engineering, biology, and the sciences, to provide an interdisciplinary experience required for cutting edge research in cancer nanotechnology.
 The concentration will be open to students in relevant disciplines within the College of Engineering (Bioengineering, Electrical and Computer Engineering, Materials Science and Engineering, Mechanical Science and Engineering) with the hope of expanding to relevant disciplines outside the College of Engineering in the near future.
 Students enrolled in the concentration are expected to have graduate standing in one of the participating departments, and the concentration will be fully compatible with traditional degree requirements in these departments.

-Establish a Graduate Concentration in Structure in the Master of Science in Architectural Studies, College of Fine and Applied Arts and the Graduate College, Urbana
+Establish a Graduate Concentration in Structures in the Master of Science in Architectural Studies, College of Fine and Applied Arts and the Graduate College, Urbana a concentration in Structures will attract more quality students to the Master of Science in Architectural Studies program.

-The Urbana-Champaign Senate has approved a proposal from the College of Fine and Applied Arts and the Graduate College to establish a graduate concentration in Structure in the Master of Science in Architectural Studies.
+The Urbana-Champaign Senate has approved a proposal from the College of Fine and Applied Arts and the Graduate College to establish a graduate concentration in Structures in the Master of Science in Architectural Studies.

 Official recognition of Structures as a concentration on students' transcripts will identify graduates as having developed extensive knowledge in structural design of buildings and offer them more career licensure opportunities as structural designers.
+Offering